michael-milette/moodle-filter_filtercodes/README.md

 ### UI Elements

-* {coursecards}: (ALPHA) Display available courses as cards.
-Has only been tested on Front Page.
-* {coursecards id}: (ALPHA) Same as {coursecards} but you can specify the top level category ID number to be displayed.
+* Update documentation for {coursecards} or {coursecards categoryID}: (ALPHA) Display available courses as cards.
+You can optionally specify the ID number of a category.
+Example: {coursecards 1} will only display courses in the default Miscellaneous category.
+Note: The categoryID is not the "Category ID Number" field that you can optionally specify when creating a category.
 * {courseprogress}: (ALPHA) Displays course progress status in words.
 Only works within a course.
 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 Only works within a course.
-* {categorycards}: (ALPHA) Display top level categories as cards.
-Has only been tested on Front Page.
+* {categorycards}: (ALPHA) Display top level categories as cards using the current location as the top level category.
+For example, on the Front Page, it will display all top level categories.
+However, if you are inside the Miscellaneous category (e.g., in Miscellaneous > Your Course) , it will only display the next level of categories under the Miscellaneous category.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {courserequest} : Displays a Request a Course link.